tensorpack/tensorpack/docs/tutorial/extend/model.md

 ## Implement a layer

 Symbolic functions should be nothing new to you.
-Using symbolic functions is not special in tensorpack: you can use any symbolic functions you've made or seen elsewhere with tensorpack layers.
+Using symbolic functions is not special in tensorpack: you can use any symbolic functions you have made or seen elsewhere with tensorpack layers.
 You can use symbolic functions from slim/tflearn/tensorlayer, and even Keras ([with some tricks](../../examples/mnist-keras.py)).
 So you never **have to** implement a tensorpack layer.

-If you'd like, you can make a symbolic function become a "layer" by following some simple rules, and then gain benefits from the framework.
+If you would like, you can make a symbolic function become a "layer" by following some simple rules, and then gain benefits from the framework.

 Take a look at the [Convolutional Layer](../../tensorpack/models/conv2d.py#L14) implementation for an example of how to define a layer: